Freetrade vs Trading 212 – Which Broker is Most Popular?

 Freetrade vs Trading 212 Mobile App

 Both Freetrade and Trading 212 offer a fully-fledged mobile app.
 This is available to download free of charge and is available on both iOS and Android.
-As we covered in the section above, both providers offer a great user-friendly experience, so you shouldn’t have any issues finding your way around the app.
+As we covered in the section above, both providers offer a pleasant experience, so you shouldn’t have any issues finding your way around the app.

 We should note that while Trading 212 can be used online or via the app, Freetrade is mobile-only.
 Nevertheless, when we looked at user reviews of the two apps on their respective stores, we were surprised with what we saw.

-Digging a little deeper, it appears that the main concern with the Android version of the Trading 212 app, is that orders are often not executed in good time.
-This appears to only be an issue with the Android app, as no such concerns were identified when reviewing comments in the Apple Store.
+Digging a little deeper, it appears that the main concern with the Android version of the Trading 212 app, is that orders are often not executed in time.
+This appears to be an issue only with the Android app, as no such concerns were identified when reviewing comments in the Apple Store.

 In the case of Freetrade, there was a very similar trend to that of Trading 212.
-That is to say, while the app has a great rating of 4.5/5 on the Apple Store, it’s rated at just 2.2/5 on Google Play.
+That is to say, while the app has a rating of 4.5/5 on the Apple Store, it’s rated at just 2.2/5 on Google Play.

 Freetrade vs Trading 212 Trading Tools, Education, Research & Analysis